sysghent/plant-pot/README.md

 * There is a book for beginners in embedded Rust: [The Discovery Book](https://docs.rust-embedded.org/discovery-mb2/).
 It assumes you have a Micro:bit v2 (\~€20).
 * There is also a book about embedded Rust using an STM32 chip: [The Embedded Rust Book](https://docs.rust-embedded.org/book/).
-* Another book about Rust and the Raspberry Pi Pico is [Pico, In-Depth](https://pico.implrust.com/).
-Note that it focuses on the **original Pico (RP2040)**, but many concepts are transferable to the Pico 2.
+* Another book about Rust and the Raspberry Pi Pico 2 is [Pico, In-Depth](https://pico.implrust.com/).